Slippery When Wet: Reception

 The album was a massive commercial success.
 Between 1986 and 1987, Slippery When Wet produced a string of hit songs, including three Top 10 Billboard Hot 100 hits, two of which ("You Give Love a Bad Name" and "Livin' on a Prayer") reached No. 1.
 The third single "Wanted Dead or Alive" peaked at No. 7.
 The album peaked at No. 1 on the Billboard 200, making it Bon Jovi's first number-one album in the United States.
 The album spent 38 weeks inside the Top 5 of Billboard 200, including 8 weeks at No. 1.
 It is the best-selling album of 1987 in the United States, and eventually reached Diamond certification by the RIAA and current sales stand at 15 million copies, making it one of the best-selling albums in the United States.
 In the UK, Slippery When Wet received a 3× Platinum certification by the BPI.
 The album also achieved Diamond status in Canada, and 6× Platinum status in Australia.
+This international success makes it one of the best-selling albums worldwide as well.

 Slippery When Wet was met with generally positive reviews.
 Writing in The Village Voice in September 1987, Robert Christgau said, "Sure seven million teenagers can be wrong, but their assent is not without a certain documentary satisfaction.
 Yes, it proves that youth rebellion is toothless enough to simulate and market.
 But who the hell thought youth was dangerous in the current vacuum?
 Would you have preferred the band market patriotism?
 And are you really immune to 'Livin' on a Prayer'?"
 In 1990 in Rolling Stone, Jimmy Guterman thoroughly berated the band and the album.
 "Jon Bon Jovi and his band serve up condescending sentiment, reducing every emotional statement to a barefaced cliché – either because they think that's all their audience can comprehend or because that's all they can comprehend.
 On Slippery When Wet, Bon Jovi sounds like bad fourth-generation metal, a smudgy Xerox of Quiet Riot."
 The album is ranked 44th in the Rock and Roll Hall of Fame's list of the Definitive 200 Albums of all time.